EpiLink/EpiLink/docs/Rulebooks.md

 emailValidator { it.endsWith("@mydomain.fi") || it.endsWith("@otherdomain.org") }
 ```

-The e-mail validator is ran during the registration process only, and does not generate any identity access notification, as it is part of the registration process.
+?> The e-mail validator is ran during the registration process only, and does not generate any identity access notification, as it is part of the registration process, where such a use is logically expected.

 ### Rule declaration